 A better option for homeowners is to rent a steam cleaner for tile and grout.
 For cleaning especially dirty floors, the best machine to clean tile floors and grout is a steam cleaner with a small brush attachment.
 Note, however, that most steam cleaners use only water and not any cleanser or detergent; don't assume you can fill the water reservoir tank of a steam cleaner with bleach or dish soap, or any other such detergent.

-Follow the manufacturer's direction for how to clean tile floors and grout with a steamer, ensuring you don't hold the wand over any one area for too long.
+Follow the manufacturer's directions for how to clean tile floors and grout with a steamer, ensuring you don't hold the wand over any one area for too long.
 Once you've cleaned the floor with the steamer, use a dry mop or absorbent cloth to remove any residual water and as much dirt and debris as possible.

 Can You Use Bleach to Clean Grout?

 Applying bleach is not necessarily the best way to clean tile and grout.
-Note a few reasons why you might opt for a different solution when it comes to cleaning grout other than household bleach, so you know if it's the right option for your home:
+Note a few reasons why you might opt for a different solution when it comes to cleaning grout other than household bleach so you know if it's the right option for your home:

 Bleach releases noxious odors and can be harmful to the environment.